StoneworxNL/data-spreadsheet-mendix/README.md

 *   Strange behaviour with the spreadsheet's horizontal scrollbar when using Mozilla Firefox.
 This seems unrelated to this widget's logic as per this [Stack Overflow post](https://superuser.com/questions/1720362/firefox-scroll-bar-disappearing).

-*   There's also a library limitation with importing spreadsheets' styles.
-Currently it allows to export spreadsheets and its styles, but not import the styles.
+*   Currently, spreadsheet styling can be exported but not imported.
 So, your file will always show unstyled.
-Since this depends on the library this widget uses, solving it might not be easy / coming soon.
+Library limitation with importing spreadsheets' styles, solving it is not easy / coming soon.

 *   We are working in improving performance and adding features to make this widget more flexible for different purposes.
 Feel free to suggest us new features.
+If you notice any issue, also let us know.

 ## About Stoneworx